niall-code/the-barn-owl-inn/README.md

 I also created `/static/css/style.css`, `/static/images`, and `static/js/script.js`.
 Then, I could add a link element to the head of the base template and give it a href of `{% static 'css/style.css' %}`, ready for applying CSS styles.

 I like to have a live preview open while styling, to immediately see the changes.
-Since my project is not wired up yet, style changes were not being reflected, so an additional vanilla HTML link element has been added, which will be removed shortly.
+Since my project was not wired up yet, style changes were not being reflected, so an additional vanilla HTML link element had been added - which was removed shortly after, once it became redundant.

 I added an unordered list navigation menu to the base template and styled it in to a navbar.